-During fiscal 1997, Benjamin R. Civiletti (Chairman), George R. Wackenhut and Anthony P. Travisono served on the Nominating and Compensation Committee of the Board of Directors.
+During fiscal 1998, Benjamin R. Civiletti (Chairman), George R. Wackenhut and Richard H. Glanton served on the Nominating and Compensation Committee of the Board of Directors.
 George R. Wackenhut also serves as an officer and director of Parent and certain of its affiliates.
+Benjamin R. Civiletti also serves as Vice Chairman of the Nominating and Compensation Committee of Parent.